 We will use this information to provide the best possible service to our web users.
 It allows us to administer our site, including our efforts to keep it safe and secure, and to carry out internal operations including troubleshooting, data analysis, testing, and statistical research.
 This means we can improve our websites to ensure that content is presented in the most effective manner for you.

-Some parts of CEH may use third party services including Twitter, Facebook, Microsoft O365, Outlook and Google+ as a method to allow you to share content.
-CEH uses Mailchimp for distributing some of its newsletters.
+Some parts of UKCEH may use third party services including Twitter, Facebook, Microsoft O365, Outlook as a method to allow you to share content.
+UKCEH uses Mailchimp for distributing some of its newsletters.
 See more details of our third party usage.
+The ERAMMP project does not use MailChimp and has a separate newsletter privacy notice accessible here.

 Our site may, from time to time, contain links to and from the websites of our partner networks, advertisers and affiliates.
 If you follow a link to any of these websites, please note that these websites and any services that may be accessible through them have their own privacy notices and that we do not accept any responsibility or liability for these policies or for any personal data that may be collected through these websites or services.
 Please check these policies before you submit any personal data to these websites or use these services.